denzelrenner/LIFE4136-Group1-Rotation2/README.md

 # LIFE4136_Group1_Rotation2
 This repositry contained all the Scripts and data needed to reproduce results from group1 in rotation2 of the groupwork projects.

+Note: Unless on the cloud or stated otherwise, all command line code was ran on a Mac Intel i5 or Lukes Mac

 ## What is the problem we have been presented with?
 We have been provided with some genes in cochaleria